-Footprints International School follows the Cambridge Curriculum.
-Students develop numeracy, reasoning, thinking skills, and problem-solving skills through the learning and application of mathematics.
-Students in Grades 9 and 10 will be preparing for their IGCSE examinations which will be written at the end of Grade 10.
-Grade 11 students will sit their Math's AS Levels examinations at the end of their Grade 11 year.
-In Grade 12, students will write the A-Level examination.
+Students in Grades 9 and 10 study IGCSE courses and may sit for the IGCSE exams at the end of Grade 10.
+Grade 11 students may register for the AS Levels examinations at the end of their Grade 11 year.
+In Grade 12, students may write the AS & A Level examinations.